-Whether it be because you’re on a date, you’re in front of “polite” company, running some errands, at the gym, or you’re at work and don’t want to get up before you file a story we’ve all felt that bloating, sometimes painful, discomfort.
-The feeling sucks, it’s embarrassing and it will last until you uh… take care of it, but is it unhealthy?
+Whether it be because you’re on a date, you’re in front of “polite” company, running some errands, at the gym, or you’re at work and don’t want to get up before you file a story, we’ve all felt that bloating, sometimes painful, discomfort.
+The feeling sucks, it’s embarrassing, and it will last until you uh… take care of it.
+But is it unhealthy?

 Well, most of us don’t really know.

 This is something Clare Collins, a professor of nutrition and dietetics in the School of Health Sciences at the University of Newcastle, Australia wondered as well.
 Collins told VICE that she first looked into the effects of holding in your butt breath after she was doing a radio interview and a caller asked her about it.
 She researched the answer and said she found it so interesting she “thought the world need to share this.”
-This urge to share her colon knowledge resulted in a article with The Conversation called, Health Check: what happens when you hold in a fart.
+This urge to share her colon knowledge resulted in an article with The Conversation called, Health Check: what happens when you hold in a fart.

 In the article, Collins explores everything you could want to know about the phenomenon that turns your bum into a trumpet.
 How much is normal: median total volume of 705ml of gas in 24 hours.
 Do you fart more on planes because of expanding gas: yes.
-Does a high fibre diet lead to more farts: no, but the “high psyllium-fibre diet led to longer initial retention of gas, but the volume stayed the same, meaning fewer but bigger farts.”
+Does a high fiber diet lead to more farts: no, but the “high psyllium-fiber diet led to longer initial retention of gas, but the volume stayed the same, meaning fewer but bigger farts.”

-We here at VICE decided we would get in touch with Collins and learn all we can about farts so we can pass it on to you, our fair reader, because we care about your sphincter health.
+We here at VICE decided we would get in touch with Collins and learn all we can about farts so we can pass it on to you, our fair reader because we care about your sphincter health.
 Here’s what we learned.